laravelio/laravel.io/CONTRIBUTING.md

 ## Testing

 The current test suite is still being worked on but we encourage you to write tests for new code and/or features.

+All tests can be run with the following command.
+Make sure to run this inside the Homestead box.

+    $ vendor/bin/phpunit